 Specifically for these type of organisations, NL-ix designed a service that massively increases the quality of connectivity, whilst also providing full insight into all your Internet traffic.

-IX Transit from NL-ix is a truly unique service: it provides direct connections to any of the ~2.400 networks that are connected by the NL-ix low latency network, whilst also provide connectivity to the entire Internet (also called full Internet Routing table).
-This typically covers 80% of your traffic with the fastest routes possible.
+NL-ix Transit is a truly unique service: it provides direct connections to any of the ~2.400 networks that are connected by the NL-ix low latency network, whilst also provide connectivity to the entire Internet (also called full Internet Routing table).
+It is our experience that this typically covers ~95% of an enterprise's traffic with the fastest routes possible.

 One Port, one VLAN

-In order to be able to send data, IX Transit customers need to receive prefixes.
-As IX Transit joins the routes of multiple services together into one routing table for the customer, NL-ix gathers and combines these routes from the NL-ix service routers and Route Servers before sending them to the customer.
+In order to be able to send data, NL-ix Transit customers need to receive prefixes.
+As NL-ix Transit joins the routes of multiple services together into one routing table for the customer, NL-ix gathers and combines these routes from the NL-ix service routers and Route Servers before sending them to the customer.

 As NL-ix uses a combination of multiple Transit upstreams (Joint Transit), even for Transit the best route is selected, where “best route” in this case means the shortest AS-path.

 Next to sending traffic towards their destinations, it is equally important for the outside world to be able to efficiently reach NL-ix Transit customers.
 In order for that to work, NL-ix gathers the customer routes in a separate routing table and from there they are forwarded to the required NL-ix domains.